biruboto/gktaplister/README.md

   - Moved all JSON, PHP, and CSS into their own folders because root directory was getting cluttered.
 Will continue to tweak but considering this deployable.

   Todo:
-  - Noticed bug where clicking "delete" from the add new beer card simply removes the first listing from the database.
-Remove delete button from "add new beer" card?
-  - Limit ABV field to numbers?
   - Limit state field to two characters
   - Add motion to tap list logo?
 </details>